AriesLR/PakMaster/README.md

 While these tools handle the core functionality, PakMaster streamlines the user experience, making repetitive tasks quicker and more accessible.

 PakMaster does not include Repak or ZenTools.
 Instead, it automatically downloads the latest supported versions of these tools upon launch.
+(In the next update this will prompt the user to download, I don't like the idea of it downloading without the user knowing.)

 By using PakMaster, users must also adhere to the licenses of Repak and ZenTools in addition to PakMaster's own.

 ## Requirements